 Low light photography at home is a great skill to master when you have ample time in your hands.
-This will inevitably teach you how to adjust shutter speed, ISO, and aperture, helping you click photos in all light scenarios and not just when the light is low.
+This will inevitably teach you how to adjust shutter speed in photographs, ISO, and aperture, helping you click photos in all light scenarios and not just when the light is low.

 As a photographer, you might constantly be looking for a brilliant inspiration to photograph.
 However, a lot of beauty lies in the simple and the mundane, especially when it comes to photography at home.
 This will require your skills as a photographer to truly bring out the beauty of your subjects.